clerk/clerk-docs/CONTRIBUTING.md

 Before committing your changes, run our linting checks to validate the changes you are making are correct.
 Currently we:

-- **Check for broken links.** If your change contains links that are valid but not authored inside this repository (e.g. marketing pages or other docs) the linter will fail.
+- **Check for broken links.** If your change contains URLs that are not authored inside this repository (e.g. marketing pages or other docs) the linter will fail.
 You'll need to add your URLs to the `EXCLUDE_LIST` inside [`check-links.mjs`](./scripts/check-links.mjs).

 To run all linting steps: